Arrhythmia and Its Symptoms

 Supraventricular arrhythmia begins in the atrium (the heart’s upper chambers) or at the gateway of the lower chambers.
 In this case, the lower and upper chambers sometimes have uneven rhythms(6).

-Atrial fibrillation (heart beats more than 400 per minute), atrial flutter (upper chambers beat 250 to 350 per minute), and paroxysmal supraventricular tachycardia (extra heartbeats caused by electrical signals in the upper and lower chambers) are the types of supraventricular arrhythmia(7).
+Atrial fibrillation, atrial flutter, and paroxysmal supraventricular tachycardia (extra heartbeats caused by electrical signals in the upper and lower chambers) are the types of supraventricular arrhythmia(7).

 On the other hand, the ventricular type of tachycardia is a regular but fast beating of the ventricles that may last for a few seconds(8).
 This type of tachycardia does not generally cause severe heart problems(9).